redhat-cop/infra-ansible/playbooks/bastion/README.md

 ## Inventory Options

-**Note:** If you are intending to use the IdM/IPA integration, and are unfamiliar with the IdM/IPA variables below, please consult the IdM/IPA documentation or consult your sys admin for details.
+**Note:** If you are intending to use the IdM/IPA integration, and are unfamiliar with the IdM/IPA variables below, please consult the IdM/IPA documentation or your sys admin for details.

 | variable | info |
 |:--------:|:----:|